 How many total Chase cards can you have?

 There’s no set limit to how many Chase cards you can have.
-For example, I have six, though I know people who have more than that.
+For example, I have eight, though I know people who have more than that.
 With Chase the limiting factor is typically the total amount of credit they’re willing to extend you.